jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 might well say this), ‘to go on crying in this way!
 Stop this moment, I tell you!’
 But she went on all the same, shedding gallons of tears, until there was a large pool all round her, about four inches deep and reaching half down the hall.
-After a time she heard a little pattering of feet in the distance and she hastily dried her eyes to see what was coming.
-It was the White Rabbit returning, splendidly dressed, with a pair of white kid gloves in one hand and a large fan in the other; he came trotting along in a great hurry, mutter-
+After a time she heard a little pat- tering of feet in the distance and she hastily dried her eyes to see what was coming.
+It was the White Rab- bit returning, splendidly dressed, with a pair of white kid gloves in one hand and a large fan in the other; he came trotting along in a great hurry, mutter-